Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Introduction

-General interest in Wigner-Friend scenarios has grown with impetus from the works of \cite{Frauchiger.18} and \cite{Brukner.18}.
-The scenarios presented do not follow the original ``Wigner’s Friend Paradox’’ introduced by Wigner \cite{Wigner.61}.
-They rather discuss a later development by Deutsch \cite{Deutsch.85}, (see Appendix A for brief descriptions), which provided some of the background ideas stimulating current work.
-Our no-go theorem for the concept of extended Wigner-Friend scenarios, to counter the argumentation of \cite{Frauchiger.18} and \cite{Brukner.18} was formulated in \cite{Zukowski.21}.
-Here we address specifically the Relational Interpretation, as anticipated in the concluding paragraph of \cite{Zukowski.21}.
+General interest in layered-observer scenarios has grown since the appearance of the articles \cite{Frauchiger.18} and \cite{Brukner.18}.
+These draw inspiration from the extended Wigner’s Friend scenario of Deutsch \cite{Deutsch.85}, (Appendix A), which provided some intriguing background ideas.
+Hence we will refer interchangeably to ``extended Wigner-Friend’’ and ``layered-observer’’ scenarios.
+Two of us proved a no-go theorem for extended Wigner-Friend scenarios involving relative outcomes for the Friend \cite{Zukowski.21}, to counter the argumentation of \cite{Frauchiger.18} and \cite{Brukner.18}, which use the no-collapse approach for some of the observers who play the role of Friends.

+As the above examples show, there is a trend in the literature not to accept quantum measurement theory, and instead claim that one can have ``a unitary quantum mechanics'' without collapse, and importantly also without the decoherence theory of measurement.
+In such theories, including RQM, measurement is an establishment of a system-device correlation (entanglement), and the introduction of `relative facts' as the measurement results with respect to an observer controlling the device.